intercaetera/react-use-message-bar/README.md

 [![npm package][npm-badge]][npm]
 [![Coveralls][coveralls-badge]][coveralls]

 A simple message bar hook for React.
+Read more about it in the [blog post](https://intercaetera.com/2020-01-31-the-story-of-react-use-message-bar/).

 ## Installation